top of page

 Project objectives:

-• Implement and evaluate a co-designed intervention to increase HIV testing uptake among women from Indonesia.
+• Co-design an intervention to increase HIV testing uptake among women from Indonesia

-• Review the utility of a participatory action research approach in addressing HIV with women from Indonesia.
+• Evaluate the utility of a participatory action research approach and co-design methods in developing an HIV testing intervention for Indonesian women

 Project impacts: This project will work with Indonesian women to develop a multistrategic intervention to increase HIV testing.
 Working with organisations will support changes in organisational practice to ensure sustainability of the intervention.
 The results of the project will further add to the literature on what interventions work with migrant communities and why.
 It is likely to have relevance to other jurisdictions, and other community groups, as a process of working with community.
 Additionally, this work is in line with the Australian Government’s goal of virtual elimination of new HIV transmissions by 2022 with a focus on a population that has not been at the forefront of the response to HIV.